jknsware/lastpass-with-aws/README.md

 Password: arn:aws:iam::098765432109:role/role-name
 ```

+_Note: For the IAM Role ARNs, I'm using the default `lpass` site template since I only need two fields and I can access it quickly with the CLI.
+The script with the `--role-arn` flag is saved as `Username` and the Role ARN is being saved as `Password`._

 #### Start putting the script together

 Now, we can start constructing our script in `lpass` that ties all of this together.
 Again, since this is a custom template, everything has to